The climate of Tibet:

 2. How to avoid or relieve high altitude sickness?

-Keep a good mood, don’t be too excited or be too worried about high altitude sickness.
+Keep a good mood, and on’t be too excited or worried about high altitude sickness.
 Before visiting Tibet, get as healthy as possible, both physically and psychologically.
-Take care of yourself and avoid catching a cold before going to Tibet, not taking a shower for the first two days after you are in Lhasa to avoid being cold, or you will easily suffer from altitude sickness under weak physical condition.
+Take care of yourself and avoid catching a cold before going to Tibet; not taking a shower for the first two days after you are in Lhasa to avoid being cold, or you will easily suffer from altitude sickness under weak physical conditions.
 Do not drink any alcohol on the first two days when you are in Tibet.
 Drink plenty of water and eat light, high-carbohydrate meals for more energy.
 Do not run, jump or do some taxing jobs in the first two days.
 Being peaceful and having a good rest is important.

-Once you have the symptoms of altitude sickness, take some medicine (it is said that it’s helpful to have some butter tea if you can adapt to the flavor of it) and don’t go higher.
+Once you have the symptoms of altitude sickness, take some medicine (it is said that it’s helpful to have some butter tea if you can adapt to the flavor of it), and don’t go higher.
 Medication and oxygen also help to prevent altitude sickness.
 Mild altitude sickness symptoms can be treated with proper medication.
 If medication and oxygen do not relieve the symptoms, go to a hospital or evacuate immediately to a safe altitude!
-Oxygen can help you relieve altitude sickness symptoms, but do not use it too often in Lhasa while your altitude sickness symptoms are not serious.
-If you feel chilly or feel very uncomfortable, you should go to the nearest hospital available in the area.
-In addition to the usual medications for traveling, it is advisable to bring high altitude medication.
+Oxygen can help ease altitude sickness symptoms but do not use it too often in Lhasa while your altitude sickness symptoms are not serious.
+If you feel chilly or uncomfortable, you should go to the nearest hospital in the area.
+In addition to the usual medications for traveling, it is advisable to bring high-altitude medication.
 Seek suggestions from your doctor.
 Tell your tour guide quickly if you don’t feel well and follow the guide’s advice.

 3. What should I do if I have high altitude sickness after arriving in Tibet?

 There are hospitals in many large cities in Tibet.
-You may adapt to mild high altitude sickness by yourself slowly, and you may go to the hospital if it is severe.
-After you have already had high altitude sickness, you should rest well, do not move too much, keep eating, drink some water with black sugar or take some medicine.
-If the high altitude sickness is pretty severe, you should go to the hospital, descend to some lower places, or leave Lhasa immediately.
+You may slowly adapt to mild, high-altitude sickness by yourself and go to the hospital if it is severe.
+After you already have high altitude sickness, you should rest well, not move too much, eat, drink water with black sugar, or take some medicine.
+If the high altitude sickness is severe, you should go to the hospital, descend to some lower places, or leave Lhasa immediately.
 High altitude sickness shall disappear after you descend to a certain altitude, and it has no sequel symptoms.